 The local board has processes in place to assist the claimants in fully registering on the PA CareerLink® system, and an ongoing plan of assisting in the claimant's job search efforts.
-The local board is developing local procedures and planning for participation in a UC Exhaustees Strategy Initiative to be launched in February 2021.
-This process provides a methodology for the PA CareerLink® staff to outreach to UC claimants to increase customer engagement and encourage access to additional services such as workshops, labor market information, and referrals to programs and supports.
+The local board developed local procedures to participate in an UC Exhaustees Strategy Initiative that was launched in February 2021.
+This process provided a methodology for the PA CareerLink® staff to outreach to UC claimants to increase customer engagement and encourage access to additional services such as workshops, labor market information, and referrals to programs and supports.